NFDI4Microbiota/nfdi4microbiota-knowledge-base/CONTRIBUTING.md

 ### Create new files

 If you want to create a page on the website that doesn't already exist, create a new issue.

+#### GitHub Issues

+A [GitHub Issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues) is a way to keep track of changes we want to make to the repository.
+Anyone can create an issue if they think a new page should be created or if they desire any changes to a page.
+These can be seen in the `Issues` tab at the top of the page.
+All issues have an associated issue number e.g. #32 and if this number is used in commit messages, those changes then appear in the issue, making it easier to see what changes a page has undergone.

 To create a new issue: